greater-agency/greater-scriptorium/Resources/Note-taking/Obsidian/Cloning this repo and installing Obsidian.md

 Here are instructions for cloning this repository and installing Obsidian.

-You'll need a GitHub account and access to the private [greater-agency](https://github.com/greater-agency) repositories.
+You'll need a GitHub account a [greater-agency](https://github.com/greater-agency) repositories.

 From your Terminal in any convenient folder you use for current projects: